mwojters/fun-with-spray.io/README.md

 Remarks
 -------
-File cache uses line character offset for faster line retrievals.
+Implemented file cache uses line character offset for faster random line retrievals.
 It gives better performance than reading all lines from beginning of the file, nonetheless it is still very slow for big files.
-Retrieval could be improved dramatically by replacing character offset with binary offset.
-That way we could position file channel and do not decode all characters only to skip them.
+Retrieval could be improved _dramatically_ by replacing character offset with binary offset.
+That way we could position file channel before read and do not decode all characters only to skip them.

 **Warning**: File caching requires ~16 bytes of memory per line.
 Therefore for huge files with short or empty lines cache will consume much amounts of memory.
 For example cache for 1 GiB file with 100 chars per line will consume